St. Patrick's Day Find the Letter Worksheets Activity for Preschoolers

 St. Patrick’s Day Find the Letter Worksheets

-If you do the “letter of the week” activity in your classroom, you can use these printables with that in mind, to teach them one letter at a time.
+If you do the “letter of the week” activity in your classroom, you can use these printables with that in mind to teach them one letter at a time.

 Materials You Will Need

+The materials will depend on how you want to use these printables and how long you want them to last.
+If you want to give them to your children to use them one time, you will need a printer, white paper, dot-to-dot markers, regular markers, and crayons.
 However, I always recommend giving the children options.
-So, if you want to be creative and change things around by adding a bit of extra fun for your kiddos, you can use other materials such as buttons, fingerpaint, counting chips, and pom poms
+So, if you want to be creative and change things around by adding a bit of extra fun for your kiddos, you can use other materials such as buttons, fingerpaint, counting chips, and pom-poms.

 If you don’t print out different pages for your children but want to reuse the printables multiple times, you can print out the pages on cardstock and laminate them.
-If you want to save on lamination costs, you can stick the pages in a sheet protector and have your preschoolers use a dry-erase marker to make this activity reusable.
+To save on lamination costs, place the pages in dry-erase pockets and have your preschoolers use a dry-erase markers to make this activity reusable.

 How to Use The St. Patrick’s Day Worksheets